gis-ops/tutorials/news/prop2osm_intro.md

 # Open Source Routing With TomTom And HERE

 Open-source routing engines offer amazing capabilities, going far beyond what commercial applications like Google Maps can deliver.
+We wrote [an overview article](https://gis-ops.com/open-source-routing-engines-and-algorithms-an-overview) of FOSS routing engines if you're interested.

 However, one limitation which is hard to get around: every each open-source routing engine solely consumes [**OpenStreetMap**](https://openstreetmap.org) data.
 We're here to remove that limitation and offer a way to convert **any proprietary** street dataset into the [OSM data model](https://wiki.openstreetmap.org/wiki/Elements):